lambdamikel/BluePillCPC/README.md

 [https://youtu.be/xLs3ZQm0AvA](https://youtu.be/xLs3ZQm0AvA).

-That should give you some sound from the stereo socket, and you should also be able to hear MIDI sound in the CPC speaker if **DIP switches 5 and 6** are set to ON; see above for the DIP switch table.
+That should give you some sound from the stereo socket, and you should also be able to hear MIDI sound in the CPC speaker if **DIL switches 5 and 6** are set to ON; see above for the DIL switch table.

-Note that, for the CPC to S2 MIDI routing to work, **DIP switch 1** must be set to ON position ("Route CPC to S2").
+Note that, for the CPC to S2 MIDI routing to work, **DIL switch 1** must be set to ON position ("Route CPC to S2").

 Next, try to play the MIDI song `SONG2.BIN` from